morefigs/pymba/README.md

 ## Installation

-Install the Vimba SDK from AVT, and specifically install at least:
+Install the Vimba SDK from AVT to the default directory, and specifically install at least:

 > AVT 1394 Transport Layer